 Read more about how to retain employees.

-While investing in employees creates a better working environment and improves the overall dining experience for your guests, it is important to control your labor costs by examining how many hours of overtime employees are logging each month.
+While investing in employees creates a better working environment and improves the overall dining experience for your guests, it is important to control your labor costs by examining how many hours of overtime employee (especially those that are tipped) are logging each month.

 Labor costs tend to fall between 30 and 35 percent of your restaurant’s total sales, which is dependent on the industry sector your restaurant falls within (e.g., quick service, full service, family style).